thieuk/favorite-anime/README.md

 ## Background
 This is a project I did for my intro to database class.
-It's a simple full stack website that fetches information from a database and display them on a website.
+It's a simple full stack website that fetches information from a database and displays them on a website.

 ## How to Run Locally